 Dividend Yield Equity Fund: This equity fund invests primarily in stocks of companies known for consistently paying high dividends.
 And provides a steady stream of income through dividend payouts.

 Large-Cap Funds: These funds invest in the top 100 biggest companies.
+These 100 companies and others followed by it are ranked on the basis of their market capitalization.
 Since these are well-established businesses, it's a safer bet for those looking for steady, long-term growth.
+Fund managers are required to invest at least 80% of their funds in large-cap stocks.

-Mid-Cap Funds: Here, the focus is on medium-sized companies ranked 101-250.
+Mid-Cap Funds: Here, the focus is on medium-sized companies ranking 101st to 250th on the stock exchange.
 These funds come with a bit more risk than large-cap funds but also offer the potential for higher returns.
+Under this category, the fund manager is required to invest at least 65% of their funds in mid-cap stocks.

-Small-Cap Funds: If you’re feeling adventurous, small-cap funds invest in smaller companies ranked 251-500.
+Small-Cap Funds: Small-cap funds invest in smaller companies ranked 251-500.
 These are riskier but can deliver significant gains if the companies grow.
+In small-cap funds again, at least 65% of the funds are required to be invested in stocks of small-cap companies.

 Multi-Cap Funds: A good mix of large, mid, and small-cap companies.
 These funds give you the best of all worlds by diversifying across company sizes, balancing risk and reward.